Industry Guide

 Effective: 31 July 2002Max penalty: Determined by national law (no harmonised maximum) or Varies by member state transposition

-Full ePrivacy Directive overview
+Full ePrivacy overview

-ePrivacy Directive Impact on Other Industries
+ePrivacy Impact on Other Industries

 Organisations in sectors not specifically targeted by NIS2, DORA, or the AI Act's high-risk categories still face substantial compliance obligations under the GDPR and ePrivacy Directive.
 Professional services firms, hospitality, agriculture, real estate, media, non-profits, and other industries must protect personal data, implement proper consent mechanisms, respond to data subject rights requests, and report breaches.
 While the regulatory burden is lighter than for highly-regulated sectors, GDPR fines can still be significant — up to €20 million or 4% of global turnover.
 Any organisation with a website must comply with cookie consent requirements under ePrivacy.

-Key ePrivacy Directive Requirements for Other Industries
+Key ePrivacy Requirements for Other Industries

 1Comply with GDPR fundamentals: lawful basis, transparency, data subject rights